Foundations of geometric approximate group theory: Weak hulls

 \end{definition} By definition, if $|Z|<2$ then the weak hull is empty. \begin{remark}[Variants of the weak hull] If $X$ is a CAT(-1) space and $Z \subset \partial X$, then for all $(\xi, \eta) \in Z^{(2)}$ there is a unique bi-infinite geodesic line $\gamma_{\xi, \eta}$ which is bi-asymptotic to $(\xi, \eta)$.
 In the general case there may be more than one geodesic line which is bi-asymptotic to a given $(\xi, \eta) \in Z^{(2)}$.
 However, by Theorem \ref{IdealMorseTriangle} for each pair $(\xi, \eta) \in Z^{(2)}$ there exists always at least one such geodesic, and we can pick a preferred geodesic $\gamma_{\xi, \eta}$ (for example, a limit geodesic) for each pair.
 We can then define

 If $X$ is CAT(-1), then we simply have $\mathfrak{H}(Z) = \mathfrak{H}_0(Z)$, but in general the inclusion $\mathfrak{H}_0(Z) \subset \mathfrak{H}(Z)$ is strict.
 However, if $Z \subset \partial_s X^{(N)}_{o}$ for a fixed Morse gauge $N$, then it follows from Theorem \ref{IdealMorseTriangle} that $\mathfrak{H}_0(Z)$ and $\mathfrak{H}(Z)$ are at bounded Hausdorff distance.
-In particular this holds if $X$ is Gromov hyperbolic or $Z$ is relatively compact (see Remark \ref{rem:seq morse boundary}). \end{remark} \begin{example}[Ideal polygons] If $Z$ is a finite subset in the (Morse) boundary of the hyperbolic plane $\bH^2$, then $\mathfrak{H}(Z) = \mathfrak{H}_o(Z) \subset \bH^2$ consists of the boundary of the ideal polygon with vertex set $Z$ together with the ``diagonal'' geodesic lines which connect the vertices.
+In particular this holds if $X$ is Gromov hyperbolic or $Z$ is relatively compact (see Remark \ref{rem:seq morse boundary}). \end{remark} \begin{example}[Ideal polygons] If $Z$ is a finite subset in the (Morse) boundary of the hyperbolic plane $\bH^2$, then $\mathfrak{H}(Z) = \mathfrak{H}_0(Z) \subset \bH^2$ consists of the boundary of the ideal polygon with vertex set $Z$ together with the ``diagonal'' geodesic lines which connect the vertices.
 If $|Z| > 2$, then the weak hull is not convex; however, since ideal polygons in hyperbolic space are slim, it is of bounded Hausdorff distance from its convex hull, and thus at least quasi-convex. \end{example} In general we cannot expect the weak hull of an arbitrary subset of the Morse boundary to be quasi-convex.
 However, the situation is better for compact subsets (\cite[Prop.\ 4.2]{cordes:2016ab}): \begin{proposition} Let $Z\subset \partial_s^M X_o$ be compact.
-Then $\mathfrak{H}(Z)$ is a stable subspace of $X$ and in particular Morse hyperbolic and quasi-convex. \end{proposition} In the case of real hyperbolic space we can do even better: We can find a closed convex set at bounded Hausdorff distance from the weak hull: \begin{proposition}[Weak hull vs.\ convex hull in hyperbolic spaces] Let $L \subset \partial \bH^n$ and set

-Then $\mathfrak{H}(L)$ is at bounded Hausdorff distance from $\cH(L)$. \end{proposition} \begin{proof} It suffices to construct a closed convex set $\cH$ containing $X := \mathfrak{H}(L)$ which is at bounded Hausdorff distance from $X$.
+Then $\mathfrak{H}(Z)$ is a stable subspace of $X$ and in particular Morse hyperbolic and quasi-convex. \end{proposition} In the case of real hyperbolic space we can do even better.
+We can find a closed convex set at bounded Hausdorff distance from the weak hull (see Remark \ref{rem:hulls in hyp spaces}): \begin{proposition}[Weak hull vs.\ convex hull in hyperbolic spaces] Let $L \subset \partial \bH^n$ and set where $\overline{\mathrm{conv}}(\mathfrak{H}(L))$ is the smallest closed convex subset of $\mathbb{H}^n$ which contains all geodesics between points in $L$.
+Then $\mathfrak{H}(L)$ is at bounded Hausdorff distance from $\cH(L)$. \end{proposition} \begin{proof} It suffices to construct a closed convex set $\cH$ containing $X \coloneqq \mathfrak{H}(L)$ which is at bounded Hausdorff distance from $X$.
 For this, using quasi-convexity of $X$, we fix a constant $K$ such that every geodesic segment containing two points of $X$ is contained in a $K$-neighborhood of $X$.

 Let $o\in \mathfrak{H}(L)$.
 Given a geodesic ray $\gamma\colon [0,\infty)\to \bH^n$ emanating from $o$ we define